Year 5/6 Residential: Arete Outdoor Activity Centre

 Lunch at Arete is a packed lunch including:

 Children are responsible for making their own sandwich and choosing their packed lunch items.

 Tea at Arete will include:

 Soup and bread, a freshly cooked nutritious meal, dessert.

-Dietary requirements can be catered for providing they are expressed on the Arete consent form.
+Dietary requirements such as vegetarian alternatives or allergies can be catered for providing they are expressed on the Arete consent form.

 Children will be in dorms, sharing with friends.

 Boys and girls are on separate sides of the building with staff bedrooms situated between.